rapid7/metasploit-framework/How-to-use-command-stagers.md

 </html>
 ```

-Place the above PHP script (ping.php) in an Ubuntu + Apache + PHP server.
+Place the above PHP script (ping.php) on an Ubuntu + Apache + PHP server.

 Under normal usage, this is how the script behaves - it just pings the host you specify, and shows
 you the output: